Han Solo: Easy? You call that easy?

 - Paul Ballard uses this trick in Dollhouse.
 After he discovers that Mellie is secretly a doll, he deliberately drives her away, then shadows her until she is picked up by her handler and brought back to the Dollhouse.

-- One of the favourite tactics of dark eldar in Warhammer 40000 is to attack a patrol, leaving a single survivor, silently following him back to his base to launch an attack just as he thinks he is about to be saved and slaughtering the entire base.
-Since their scanners are superior to human onces, they could easily do without it.
+- One of the favourite tactics of Dark Eldar in Warhammer 40,000 is to attack a patrol, leave a single survivor, silently follow him back to his base to launch an attack just as he thinks he is about to be saved, and slaughter the entire base.
+Since their scanners are superior to human ones, they could easily do without it.
 But being artists in causing pain, they do it all for the look on the poor guy's face.

 - In the backstory of Halo, the UNSC has a specific protocol designed to avert this so no alien ship can find Earth.
 For instance, a badly battered ship could not go to Earth for safe haven without making a number of random Slipspace jumps in other directions first to throw any pursuers off the track.
 In fact, the humans never do lead the Covenant to Earth.
-However, the Covenant stumble upon Earth while searching for something else.
+However, the Covenant stumble upon Earth anyways while searching for something else.
 Because the humans had been spending the last decade or two fortifying their homeworld, they caught the Covenant unprepared.
 However, once the Covenant realized what they had found, it went badly for the humans.

 Ganondorf: "Princess Zelda...you foolish traitor!
 I commend you for avoiding my pursuit for seven long years.
 But you let your guard down...I knew you would appear if I let this kid wander around!"

-- It's not the first time that Ganondorf did this either — it's how he was able to enter the Sacred Realm in the first place and bring about the Crapsack World of the second part of the game (though the fact that the Master Sword also served as a lock on the portal to the Sacred Realm was also a factor).
+- It's not the first time that Ganondorf did this, either it's how he was able to enter the Sacred Realm in the first place and bring about the Crapsack World of the second part of the game (though the fact that the Master Sword also served as a lock on the portal to the Sacred Realm was also a factor).

 - Jedi Outcast has Desann needing the Valley of the Jedi for his plans.
 The only thing is, only one person alive in the entire galaxy knows where it is, Kyle Katarn, a former Jedi who cut himself off from the Force.
 Desann beats Kyle within an inch of his life and makes him think his Love Interest is dead so Kyle will go to the Valley to reconnect himself to the Force.
 It works, and Desann now has an army of Force-users at his disposal.

-- One episode of Justice League comes to mind, where Batman taunts Harley Quinn about how she's commanding the Royal Flush Gang in the field while Joker's just hanging out with Ace.
-Amusingly, right after clearing things up with Harley on how he really isn't cheating on her with Ace, he immediately blows up on her in anger because he knows perfectly well that she's lead Batman right to him.
+- The "Wild Cards" episode of Justice League comes to mind, where Batman taunts Harley Quinn about how she's commanding the Royal Flush Gang in the field while Joker's just hanging out with Ace.
+Amusingly, right after clearing things up with Harley on how he really isn't cheating on her with Ace, Joker immediately blows up on her in anger because he knows perfectly well that she's lead Batman right to him.